 1. Solve a Clear, Painful Problem

 Great SaaS companies don’t build features looking for problems.
-They identify a specific, measurable pain point that businesses face—manual data entry, poor team collaboration, lost sales opportunities—and build a product that demonstrably solves it.
+Instead, they identify a specific, measurable pain point that businesses face—manual data entry, poor team collaboration, lost sales opportunities—and build a product that demonstrably solves it.

-HubSpot, for example, didn’t just build a CRM.
+For example, HubSpot didn’t just build a CRM.
 They solved the problem of disconnected marketing, sales, and customer service teams operating in separate systems.
 Their unified platform became valuable because it addressed a real organizational pain.

 2. Strong Product-Market Fit

 Product-market fit means your product solves a problem that a clearly defined market segment desperately wants solved.
-The clearest signal: customers actively seek you out, usage grows organically, and retention is high without aggressive sales intervention.
+In practice, the clearest signal is when customers actively seek you out, usage grows organically, and retention is high without aggressive sales intervention.

 Marc Andreessen described it best: “You can always feel when product/market fit isn’t happening.
 Customers aren’t quite getting value out of the product, word of mouth isn’t spreading, usage isn’t growing that fast.”